As an Amazon Associate I earn from qualifying purchases

 Gingerbread cake reminds me of my grandmama.
-I believe I get my love for gingerbread from my her.
+I believe I get my love for gingerbread from her.
 It wasn’t a holiday treat for her, she would make gingerbread any time she felt up to making it.

 I wish I could say this was my grandmama’s recipe, but it isn’t.
 She always used the box kind, since most of the time she was making it for herself and the kind she got didn’t have large servings.

 Easy to make, this gingerbread cake has old-fashioned flavors of ginger and molasses.
 A rich, fluffy and moist spiced cake to enjoy this holiday season.
 Enjoy as a dessert or with a cup of morning coffee, like David enjoys his.